au-ts/cogent/CONTRIBUTING.md

 issue tracker, we'll usually be happy to do the change for you and attribute your idea by linking to the github issue in the change set comment.

+Git conventions:
+* Commit subject line starts with a short tag, indicating the area of the work.
+E.g.
+  `compiler`, `doc`, `c-refinement`, `ci`, `bilby`.
+These are not predefined; you can make up new ones as long as they make sense.
+* Refer to the relevant GitHub tickets, if any.
+* Use a `[skip ci]` tag (see: https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build) in the body of the commit message (not in the subject line), if your changes don't require the Travis regression test.
+* Use a `[skip lemma]` tag in the body of the commit message, if your changes don't involve Isabelle/HOL specifications and proofs.
+* Don't worry if you are unsure what to put.
+We'll amend the messages accordingly when we "merge" pull requests.
+* Don't `merge`.
+We prefer a linear history with `git rebase`.